18F/methods/_resources/participatory-design-inclusivity-heuristics.md

         <p>Emotional labor</p>
       </th>
       <td class="col-why-it-matters">
         <p>Emotional labor is the process of managing feelings to fulfill emotional requirements.
-A team’s capacity for emotional labor shapes the degree to which it can respond to the feelings of others.</p>
+A team’s capacity for emotional labor shapes the degree to which it can account for and respond to the feelings of others.</p>
       </td>
       <td class="col-good-signs">
         <p>The team actively works to understand the kinds of feelings for which it must account, and shares the burden of accounting for the feelings of others (for example, all new hires at Automattic are required to spend three weeks on the customer support team).
 Team members exhibit mindful use of language, including body language.
 Team members practice nonviolent communication, especially while discussing sensitive topics.</p>